To learn more about different context types, check out our dedicated context section.

 Adding semantic models as context

 Sometimes you don’t need a full set of queries, but simply some snippets of SQL that represent metric calculations, dimension calculations, etc. — something minimal to bridge business logic to query logic.
 In these situations, building a semantic model is a good choice.
-Each semantic model has three required fields:measures
+Each semantic model has three required fields:measures, dimensions, and entities.

 A sample semantic model is shown below: